What is Partnering Success Framework?

 - Establish Onboarding Process: Design a smooth and efficient way to bring new partners in.

 - Create Enablement Resources: Provide tools, training, and support for partner success.
-This includes partner enablement materials.
+Partner enablement materials are included.

 - Implement Performance Tracking: Set up systems to monitor partner contributions.